 Funding Opportunity: Out-of-School Time Physical Activity

-This funding opportunity will support organizations to provide quality, structured physical activity in out-of-school time settings (including before school, after school and summer programs).
+This funding opportunity will support organizations to provide quality, structured physical activity in out-of-school time settings (including before school, after school and summer programs) to children and youth ages 4 to 18 through safe and affordable programs.
 We will consider proposals for up to two years of funding.

 We're here to help

 Have questions?
 View our interactive map to contact a Program Officer in your area.

 - Currently operate an established out-of-school time program (before school, after school or summer program) with a structured physical activity component for children and youth ages 4 to 18.
 In this case, funds may be requested to maintain or enhance existing structured physical activity components.